About health technologies and medicines

 - a network for responsible prescribing and use of medicines.

 Biennial collaborative agreements (BCAs) with countries on health priorities are the basis for engagement in the Commonwealth of Independent States (CIS) (1) and south-eastern European (SEE) countries (2).
 BCAs cover technical support and capacity development with a specific focus on:

 - policies to guide development of the pharmaceutical/medical product sector, and the medical product assessment and selection process linked to essential medicines/medical product lists/reimbursement lists – to support optimal use of quality, generic medical products and management of introduction of premium-priced products;

 - support for the strengthening of medicines and medical product regulation;

 - support for the improvement of medicines supply systems; and

 - technical and communication assistance to improve the prescription and use of medicines, as well as monitoring and evaluation including medicines utilization studies.

-In addition to BCAs, WHO has the country cooperation Strategy (CCS) for Member States outside NIS and SEE.
+In addition to BCAs, WHO has the country cooperation Strategy (CCS) for Member States outside CIS and SEE.
 CCS is a medium-term vision for technical cooperation between WHO and a given Member State, in support to the country's national health policy, strategy or plan.
 It is WHO's reference for country work, which guides planning, budgeting, resource allocation and partnership.
 Several CCSs are in preparation, and areas for collaboration include antimicrobial resistance and health technology assessment.

 - The SEE countries are Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Montenegro, the Republic of Moldova, Romania, Serbia, the former Yugoslav Republic of Macedonia and Turkey.